baldurbjarnason/this-is-not-a-book/This_is_not_a_disruption/Everything_is_digital.md

 The network’s trump card is the fact that its worldview offers a clearer path towards solving the problems facing modern book production, both print and digital.
-From the print perspective each format requires its own expensive and involved production pipeline.
-It doesn’t matter if its a hardcover, paperback, or an ebook, they all have to pass through the same sort of error-prone, inflexible, and slow pipeline: Editing -&gt;
+From the print perspective each format has to go through an expensive and involved production pipeline.
+It doesn’t matter if its a hardcover, paperback, or an ebook, they all have to pass through the same sort of error-prone, inflexible, and slow pipeline: Editing &rarr;
-Design -&gt; Typesetting -&gt; Proofing -&gt; Distribution.
+Design &rarr; Typesetting &rarr; Proofing &rarr; Distribution.

+(It's error-prone because it tries to catch all errors in advance, which is impossible, but at the same time its extended production pipeline makes every error catastrophic and unfixable.
+The print pipeline magnifies errors.)

 From the networked perspective all representation is dynamic and all content is fluid.
 Removing the adaptability of digital media without